How to Create a Social Media Policy for Law Firms

 What are social media policies for law firms?

-A social media policy is a law firm’s outline of internal rules, for employees at all levels, for activity on social media.
+A policy for social media is a law firm’s outline of internal rules, for employees at all levels, for activity on social media.
 The goal is to set expectations for appropriate behavior and minimize the firm’s exposure to legal issues, ethical breaches, or public embarrassment.
 The policy should only guide work-related behavior, without regulating employees’ posts about their personal lives.

 Benefits of social media policies for law firms